collectiveaccess/ProvidenceDocs/_source/providence/user/searchBrowse/syntax.rst

 Note that this applies only to "intrinsic" fields that are hardcoded into the CA database.
 That is, they are always present no matter how you have CA configured - although you may not be using them.
 There are only a few of this type of field in common usage: label fields (for ca_objects, ca_entities, etc.), idno identifier fields (for ca_objects, ca_entities, etc.), and the extent and extent_units fields (for ca_objects and ca_object_lots).

-Limiting your search to a specific metadata elements
+Limiting Your Search to Specific Metadata Elements
 ----------------------------------------------------

 Metadata elements are data fields specific to your installation.
 They may or may not exist in other installations.
 Searching on them is similar to searching on intrinsic fields: